jacobandreas/blog/_posts/2017-11-04-fake-language.md

 ---

-"Control people" (broadly understood to include everything from RL to planning) worked on this:
+"Policy people" (broadly understood to include everything from RL to planning to classical control) worked on this:

     Abstraction -> Behavior